 If have not already, read How to Teach Kids to Love Running on the Running Times magazine website.
 It discusses the importance of making discovery and opportunities for success part of children's running, as well as the need to allow kids to enjoy a sense of ownership and belonging.
 Just click on the Running Times icon or search for Kids Love Running on the Running Times website.

 JUST RUN is a highly successful children’s running and healthy-decisions program of the Big Sur International Marathon.
-In 2013, more than 90 schools in California and eleven other states hosted JUST RUN programs.
+Currently, more than 90 schools in California and eleven other states host JUST RUN programs.
 Susan Love, Program Administrator and Michael Dove, Program Developer, say the Center for Children’s Running offers “…so many great ideas for running activities on your website that we are going to refer our JUST RUN leaders to it for ideas and motivation.”
 Great!
 Thank you.
 That is what we endeavor to accomplish.
 To learn more about the JUST RUN Program, visit www.justrun.org.